marosolutions/marketing-ruby/README.md

 ## Relational Table Rows

 ### Instantiation:
-Unlike the other services, the constructor for this requires a fourth
+Unlike the other services, the constructor for this requires a third
-parameter: `tableName`.
+parameter: `table_name`.
 So for example:

     MaropostApi::RelationalTableRows.new(my_account_id, my_auth_token, "someTableName")

-`tableName` sets which relational table the service's operations should act against.
+`table_name` sets which relational table the service's operations should act against.
 To switch tables, you do not need to re-instantiate the service.
-Simply update the `TableName` property of the instance:
+Simply update the `table_name` property of the instance:

     rows = MaropostApi::RelationalTableRows.new(myId, myToken, "table1");
-	rows.TableName = "table2";
+	rows.table_name = "table2";

 ### Available functions: